Overview

-The Scheduling Queue is where you can quickly see all candidates that are associated with a job in your ATS, and view a range of information about them - including their current scheduling status, which stage they’re in, and details of any upcoming interviews.
-You can filter this page to display only candidates who require action, and then take the next available step with them via the action buttons on the right side of each candidate’s entry.
+The Scheduling Queue page in Gem Scheduling allows you, and any recruiters on your team, to quickly see all candidates that are associated with a job in your ATS, and view a range of information about them - including their current scheduling status, which stage they’re in, and details of any upcoming interviews.
+This article covers how to find and use the Scheduling Queue page.

 You can quickly search for a candidate by name or email using the Search bar.